4 Key Areas investor relations teams are looking to prioritize in 2019

 More technology doesn’t mean better technology

-The proliferation of products to solve LP document sharing, data management, and cross-firm reporting issues has not slowed down with firms increasingly determining that they have to move beyond simple CRMs and Excel to be successful (read 10 Reasons Why Using Excel for Fund Management Doesn’t Work).
+The proliferation of products to solve LP document sharing, data management, and cross-firm reporting issues has not slowed down with firms increasingly determining that they have to move beyond simple CRMs and Excel to be successful (read 10 Reasons Excel Falls Short for Fund Managers).
 However, the answer is not simple with leaders trying to decide on needs ranging from all-in-one encompassing solutions to one-off programs that handle specific tasks.
 That, coupled with the increased reporting requirements from LPs and the above trends of high-touch investor relationships means the pain point of how to do this efficiently for the Investor Relations team is coming more to the forefront.
 IR teams also acknowledge that many systems are not built for their function, but rather for the deal teams who have a more surface-level need for managing data around contacts, companies, and funds.
 However, the IR leaders acknowledge that since the LP relationship lives with their team, they are becoming more of the conduit and need a seat at the table when determining the software that the firm relies on for success.

 How is your firm looking at these trends?
 Let us know.